 While the actual underwriting criteria may differ, most life insurance companies will have similar categories or underwriting classifications.
 These include the following:

 - Preferred – Those who are accepted as a Preferred are considered to be in excellent health, and have a family history of excellent health as well.
 Because of their excellent health – and low risk that is posed to the insurance company – the insureds in this category will pay a lower amount of premium than the average policy holder.
 Most, if not all, Type 1 diabetics will not qualify for the Preferred underwriting category.

 - Standard – The Standard underwriting class is where most policy holders who are of “average” health, height, and weight will fall.
 In most instances, those who have Type 1 diabetes will not fall into the Standard category.

 - Substandard – Those who have certain health conditions, yet who are not in poor enough health to be declined, will fall into the Substandard rating category.
 In most instances, life insurance policies for Type 1 diabetics will be approved in the Substandard rating category.
 Here, you will be required to pay a higher amount of premium than the average policy holder in order to compensate for the higher amount of risk that the insurer is taking on.

 Working With An Independent Insurance Agent As A Type 1 Diabetic

 As an applicant with type 1 diabetes, you might assume that you won’t be able to get affordable life insurance coverage.
 That simply isn’t true.
-Regardless of your health or any pre-existing conditions that you have, like type 1 diabetes, it’s possible to get affordable life insurance protection.
-Don’t let your health prevent you from getting the insurance coverage that you and your family deserves.
+Regardless if you have Type 1 diabetes, don’t let your health prevent you from getting the insurance coverage that you and your family deserves.